U.S. Department of State Seal

 • Cities in Poland have higher air pollution levels than major U.S. cities.
 Especially in Krakow, levels are often above U.S. health-based standards in the winter.
 Air quality is often good to moderate during warmer months.
 Visit the European Environment Agency’s website for information on air quality in Poland.

 Road Conditions and Safety: Road conditions in Poland differ significantly from those in the United States.
-Poland has the third-highest road fatality rate based on population in the European Union.
+Poland has the fourth-highest road fatality rate based on population in the European Union.
 Driving, especially after dark, is hazardous.
 Roads are sometimes narrow, poorly lit, frequently under repair (especially in summer), and are often also used by pedestrians and cyclists.
-Pedestrians account for approximately one-third of all traffic fatalities in Poland.
+Pedestrians account for approximately one-fourth of all traffic fatalities in Poland.

 • Polish roadside services, while not equal to those in the United States, are adequate.
 The Polish Automobile Association (Polski Związek Motorowy Auto-Tour) has multilingual operators and provides assistance countrywide 24/7.
 Call (22) 532-8403 or email autotour@pzm.pl.